TehNut/fern/README.md

 ## Features

+* List export into a MAL compatible format
 * Watch time excluding rewatches
+* Activity history for a given time period or media entry
+* Inactive entries
+	* This is based on the `updatedAt` field, which is automatically updated whenever any change to an entry is made.
+(Notes, rating, custom lists, etc)

 ...more to come as I move them away from scripts on my hard drive.